Try These 15 Tips to Streamline Social Media Automation

 Learning these features and understanding the style of each social media channels you use can help you social media automation to develop the right content and message so that you get the best results.

-8. Use CST or EST time zones
+6. Use CST or EST Time Zones

 Regardless of what part of the world you’re from, make it a point to follow any of these two time zones when you’re scheduling your posts on social media.
 That’s because of the different time zones, these are the time zones where you get the most people active on the Internet.
 While scheduling the posts we would recommend you to use a social media planner which helps you to plan your content and track it with the calendar.

 Simply put, the 5-3-2 principle teaches that out of every 10 posts you upload on your social media accounts:

-- 5 must be relevant material from influencers and reputable sites,
+- 5 must be relevant material from influencers and reputable sites

-- 2 are funny or personal posts.
+- 2 are funny or personal posts

 For starters, providing curated content means that you’re able to populate your accounts with valuable content while you’re still building up your site’s blog with your own original content.